MicrosoftLearning/mslearn-fabric/Instructions/Labs/03-delta-lake.md

     ```python
     # Write the stream to a delta table
-    delta_stream_table_path = 'Files/delta/iotdevicedata'
+    delta_stream_table_path = 'Tables/iotdevicedata'
     checkpointpath = 'Files/delta/checkpoint'
     deltastream = iotstream.writeStream.format("delta").option("checkpointLocation", checkpointpath).start(delta_stream_table_path)
     print("Streaming to delta sink...")
     ```

-    This code writes the streaming device data in delta format.
+    This code writes the streaming device data in delta format to a table named **iotdevicedata**.
+Because the path for the file location in the **Tables** folder, a catalog table will automatically be created for it.

 3. In a new code cell, add and run the following code:

-    ```python
-    # Read the data in delta format into a dataframe
-    df = spark.read.format("delta").load(delta_stream_table_path)
-    display(df)
-    ```

-    This code reads the streamed data in delta format into a dataframe.
-Note that the code to load streaming data is no different to that used to load static data from a delta folder.

-4. In a new code cell, add and run the following code:

-    ```python
-    # create a catalog table based on the streaming sink
-    spark.sql("CREATE TABLE IotDeviceData USING DELTA LOCATION '{0}'".format(delta_stream_table_path))
-    ```

-    This code creates a catalog table named **IotDeviceData** (in the **default** database) based on the delta folder.
-Again, this code is the same as would be used for non-streaming data.

-5. In a new code cell, add and run the following code:

     ```sql
     %%sql